This post may include affiliate links; for details, see our disclosure policy.

 It looks easy from back here, but climbing down while suspended in mid-air without a view of your next foothold was a little unsettling.

 Tsankawi Prehistoric Site

-We did another quick hike after Bandelier (located here), and we all agreed we enjoyed it even more than the first.
-It felt more intimate and much of the hike followed narrow channels worn in the soft rock (it almost felt engineered, like Disney Land).
+We did another quick Santa Fe hike after Bandelier (located here).
+The group of us agreed we enjoyed it even more than the first!
+Somehow it felt more intimate and much of the hike followed narrow channels worn in the soft rock (it almost felt engineered, like Disney Land).
 There were also petroglyphs and an incredible view.
-Don’t miss this one if you’re in the area.
+Don’t miss Tsankawi Prehistoric Site if you’re in the area.

-Tent Rocks was undoubtedly the most impressive hike of them all, and one of the more stunning landscapes I’ve seen in the US outside of Utah (Arches + Monument Valley).
+Tent Rocks National Monument was undoubtedly the most impressive hike of them all!
+It’s truly one of the more stunning landscapes I’ve seen in the US outside of Utah (Arches + Monument Valley).
 The arch-shaped formations are completely natural.
-Alex and I felt like we were on the set of Star Wars (pretty sure Luke Skywalker lived in here at some point).
+Alex and I felt like we were on the set of Star Wars (we’re pretty sure Luke Skywalker lived in here at some point).
 If you’ve got time for Santa Fe hiking, you must go to Tent Rocks National Monument.
 This is at the top of our list of things to do in Santa Fe!

 Santa Fe is a dining mecca, so it was difficult to decide on just a few restaurants (since time was limited and many of our meals were hiking to go).
 Here are a few of what we found to be the best restaurants in Santa Fe:

 Another must visit is Kakawa Chocolate House, famous for its drinking chocolate.
 Drinking chocolate, you say?
 It’s rich, velvety, and the perfect afternoon activity in our experience.
 They also sell fancy chocolates, which we also tried a few of: the standout was the citrus chipotle truffle.